raphaeltinarrage/ZigzagNetVis/README.md

 ## Example

-An example of the TDANetVis system using the Primary School network.
+An example of the ZigzagNetVis system using the Primary School network.

 ![TDANETVis](img/TDANetVis_Frontend.png?raw=true "TDANetVis")